 If you have devoted a significant amount of time to art, music, or dance which you plan to continue at Vassar and which you would like to have our faculty evaluate as part of your application for admission, please consult our Guidelines for Optional Art, Music, and Dance Submissions.

 QuestBridge is a non-profit organization that connects high-achieving, motivated low-income students with educational and scholarship opportunities at some of the nation's best colleges and universities.
 Vassar College has been a proud QuestBridge partner college since 2007.
 If you are planning to forward your QuestBridge application to Vassar, please complete the Vassar QuestBridge Writing Supplement.
-Read more about QuestBridge at Vassar at the QuestBridge FAQ.
+Read more about QuestBridge at Vassar.

 Veterans at Vassar